Taking Care of your Prosthetic,

 Maintaining the cleanliness of your prosthetic eye is essential not only for comfort but also for eye health.
-Whether you’re in Toronto or elsewhere, regular cleaning is an integral part of the care routine for anyone with a prosthetic eye.
-Here, we’ll explore the standard practices to keep your artificial eye sparkling and comfortable.
+Regular cleaning is a crucial part of the care routine for anyone with a prosthetic eye.
+Here, we’ll explore the standard practices to keep your artificial eye clean and comfortable.

 Why Regular Cleaning Is Important